creme332/reddit-spam-bot-detector/README.md

 # Basic spam bot detection algorithm
-An algorithm that identifies bots (mainly spam bots) with 70%* accuracy.
+An algorithm that identifies bots (mainly spam bots) with 70 %  * accuracy.
 This code was written for fun to experiment with Python.

-\*  60 submissions and comments from 678 different Reddit accounts were used for testing
+\* 678 different Reddit accounts were used for testing.
+At most 100 submissions (posts+comments) were analysed for each account.

 # How to use #